Carrols Restaurant Group: History

-Burger King

 In June 2012, Carrols acquired 278 Burger King locations from Burger King for approximately $150 million.
 In exchange, the Burger King parent, Burger King Corporation took a 28.9% stake in the company.
 The transaction involved a line of credit that would be used by Carrols to renovate more than 450 of its stores.

+In 2014, Carrols acquired 64 Burger King locations from Heartland Food Corporation, including 27 locations in Nashville, Tennessee, 11 in Springfield, Illinois and 22 in Indiana.

+On February 20, 2019, Carrols announced a merger with Cambridge Franchise Holdings LLC in a deal worth 238 million dollars, which would add 55 Popeyes and 166 Burger King locations in the southern United States to Carrols' portfolio.
+The transaction would be "structured as a tax-free merger".
+Carrols will give Cambridge around 7.36 million common shares.
+Also included in the deal, Cambridge will get 9% of Carrols preferred stock.
+The acquisition was completed on May 1, 2019.

+On February 22, 2022, Carrols named a new CEO, former McDonald's executive Paulo Pena, effective April 1, 2022.
+Then-current CEO Dan Accordino would retire.

+On January 16, 2024, Burger King and Popeyes owner Restaurant Brands International (RBI) announced that it would buy Carrols in an all-cash transaction worth approximately US$1.0 billion.
+RBI said it intended to rapidly remodel 600 Carrols-owned Burger King locations to current company standards, and refranchise them back to smaller local operators.

+On May 16, 2024, it was announced that RBI had completed the purchase of Carrols Restaurant Group.

 Theaters

 Beginning in the early 1970s, Carrols owned and operated the CinemaNational movie theater chain, until their sale to Mid-States Theaters and USA Cinemas in the early and mid-1980s.
 The theaters were concentrated in central New York State, but there were locations as far away as Wisconsin, Idaho and California.
 The chain consisted mostly of large single-screen locations that had been purchased from companies like Kallet, Hallmark and Dipson Theaters, along with new locations that were built by Slotnick.
-CinemaNational also built some triple-screen multiplex locations in sites like the Penn-Can Mall in Cicero, New York, and the Fayetteville Mall in Fayetteville and Evansville Indiana.
+CinemaNational also built some triple-screen multiplex locations in sites like Penn-Can Mall in Cicero, New York, and Fayetteville Mall in Fayetteville, New York, as well as Evansville, Indiana.